isomerpages/govtech-corp/_persona-entry-pages/For Vendors.md

 <p>We also believe in the power of collaboration and strive to work with
 the industry and research ecosystem through various initiatives that drive our Smart Nation ambition.</p>
-<p>Through the annual Industry Briefing for vendors, we invite you to bid
+<p>Through the annual Industry Engagement session for vendors, we invite
-for upcoming projects, whether large- or small-scale, regardless of the size of your business.</p>
+you to bid for upcoming projects, whether large- or small-scale, regardless of the size of your business.</p>
 <h3>Why partner with us?</h3>
 <p>As a partner, you’ll leave a lasting impact on citizens and businesses
 by co-creating and co-developing technologies for public good.
 Through